Introduction to Change Background Color in Illustrator

 To unlock the layer, double click on the layer and uncheck the LOCK option.

 Changing the background color is an easy task in Illustrator but a little tricky as compared to Photoshop.
-While in Photoshop, the user just needs to use the shortcuts for Background and foreground color, this is not the case with Adobe Illustrator.
+While in Photoshop, the user just needs to use the shortcuts for Background and foreground color; this is not the case with Adobe Illustrator.
 The user may seem to be lost sometimes while changing to the background color in Illustrator, those who have earlier worked on Photoshop.

 In this document, we learn the two easy methods of changing the background color without any confusion or much use of tools.
 It’s just that the user should be aware of the particular option and function of that option.
-While there is no shortcut key to change the background color, but the user can make use of the options and functions and change the same.
+While there is no shortcut key to change the background color, the user can use the options and functions and change the same.

 This is a guide to Change Background Color in Illustrator.
 Here we discuss two different methods of changing the background color with a few illustrations.
 You can also go through our other related articles to learn more-